l1g4v/l1g4v.github.io/_posts/2023-01-09-multilayer-perceptrons-and-deep-learning.md

 $$

-For the weights the superscript will indicate to which layer they are connecting to and the subscript will indicate the connection of the neuron n to the neuron m of the previous layer
+For the weights, the superscript will indicate to which layer they are connecting, and the subscript will show the connection of the neuron n to the neuron m of the previous layer

 $$